freedaun/you-need-python-stub/README.md

 Try running it both ways in cmd.exe:

-    > you-need-python-stub                  # the slow way
+    > you-need-python-stub.py.bat           # the slow way
-    > py you-need-python-stub.bat           # the fast way
+    > py you-need-python-stub.py.bat        # the fast way

-Both ways the output is "Hello, this is my python code!".
+Both ways the output is the same.
 The only difference is that the .bat version also executes a clear screen command (to hide REM ''' output).

 ### WTF